urbit/urbit.org-reloaded/content/using/os/dist-faq.md

 After this OTA there is a base hash _per app desk_:

 However, this may differ from ship to ship for now, so instead check the %cz hash.
+The table lists the suffixes (last 5 characters) of the %cz hashes.

 | Software     | Desk       | %cz Hash  |
 | ------------ | ---------- | --------- |